 Northeast Iowa RC&D worked with NEITA to produce a 22.5″ x 34.5″ folding map of 28 bike trails in seven counties in Northeast Iowa (Allamakee, Buchanan, Chickasaw, Clayton, Fayette, Howard, and Winneshiek).
 Trail maps include mileage, difficulty, surface type, trailhead parking, and amenities like fix-it stations, restrooms, and water stations.
 The map also includes a “Best Ride-Worthy Stops” section that highlights parks, welcome centers, bike shops, and other features on or close to the trails.

 The Northeast Iowa Bike Guide is now available for free at at welcome and tourism centers in Northeast Iowa and is distributed at events and tradeshows, including the Iowa State Fair.
-It can also be ordered directly from Northeast Iowa RC&D or NEITA.
-It can be downloaded or ordered from Northeast Iowa RC&D or NEITA.
+It can also be downloaded or ordered directly from Northeast Iowa RC&D or NEITA.

 This guide was developed by Northeast Iowa RC&D on behalf of the Northeast Iowa Tourism Association.
 Major funding was provided by Travel Iowa, with additional support from Allamakee-Clayton Electric Cooperative and Dairyland Power Cooperative.
 Additional contributions and support was provided by the following organizations: